ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/_next-steps.md

 ---
-next_step_guidance: PLACEHOLDER TEXT 1
+next_step_guidance: You can continue learning about migrating applications to Arm.

-recommended_path: /learning-paths/PLACEHOLDER_CATEGORY/PLACEHOLDER_LEARNING_PATH/
+recommended_path: "/learning-paths/servers-and-cloud-computing/migration/"

 further_reading:
     - resource: